nirajp82/DataDog/04_GroupingLogUsingTransactions.md

 6. Retry payment
 7. Payment success

-**Transaction view:**
+**Transaction View:**

 * Duration: 12.4 seconds
-* Maximum severity: ERROR (from payment failed)
+* Maximum severity: ERROR
 * Count unique products viewed: 1
 * Total cart price: $85
-* All 7 logs are included
+* All 7 logs included

-This gives you the **complete picture of what happened** for one order, not just the error.
+This shows the **complete customer journey**, not just the error.

 ---

-## **Why use Transactions?**
+## Why Use Transactions?

-* Debug multi-step workflows easily
+* Debug multi-step workflows
-* Trace activity across multiple microservices
+* Trace activity across multiple services
 * Understand user behavior from start to finish
-* Measure performance and duration of key activities
+* Measure performance and duration
 * Detect patterns in failures or errors

 ---

 **Summary:**
-Transactions in Datadog let you group related logs together, measure key metrics, and get the full context for each activity.
-Unlike normal Group By aggregations, transactions include all logs in the activity, even if they do not match your query, making it easier to analyze complex workflows.
+Transactions let you group related logs into a single, coherent view.
+Unlike normal Group By aggregations, they include all logs in the activity, giving you **full context** for better debugging, analysis, and visualization.